nimati/FCAlertView/README.md

 @end
 ```

-Now lets add our FCAlertView with Buttons where we need to present it
+Now add your FCAlertView with Buttons where you need to present it:

 ```Objective-C
 	FCAlertView *alert = [[FCAlertView alloc] init];